runter-vom-mattenwagen/otpcli/README.md

 ### get it to work

-When you create a 2nd factor on any service in order to use it later e.g. with Google Authentiator, the QR code presented to you actually contains a security key.
+When you create a 2nd factor on any service in order to use it later e.g. with Google Authenticator, the QR code presented to you actually contains a security key.
 The 2FA app then uses this key in combination with the current time to calculate your one-time password.

-Create a directory ```.otpkeys``` in your homedir with ```$ mkdir ~/.otpkeys``` or your desired way to create directories an then create a keyfile in this directory for each service in the format <SERVICENAME>.key, in which you write the relevant security key.
+Create a directory ```.otpkeys``` in your homedir with ```$ mkdir ~/.otpkeys``` or your desired way to create directories and then create a keyfile in this directory for each service in the format ```<SERVICENAME>.key```, in which you write the relevant security key.

 OTPCLI can handle GPG encrypted keyfiles.
 Provided you have already a GPG identity configured, then simply encrypt the keyfiles with ```gpg -e -r "<IDENTITY>" <SERVICE>.key``` and delete the not encrypted file.